ParaMonte Fortran 2.0.0

 pm_mathSqrt Module Reference

-This module contains procedures and generic interfaces and generic interfaces for computing the square root of integers.
+This module contains procedures and generic interfaces for computing the square root of integers.
 More...

 Data Types